topeterk/HitCounterManager/README.md

-# HitCounterManager
+# HitCounterManager - A Dark Souls inspired Hit Counter

-Manages a hit counter running in the background, so you can focus on your stream.
+Free Hit Counter that is running in the background, so you can focus on your stream.
 No need to keep any windows open for a window capture any more.
+Initially designed for Dark Souls and similar games but supports any game.

 To see some **screenshots** of this application go to the **[Wiki pages](../../wiki)**.
 To see **how to** use the application watch the **[Tutorial on YouTube](https://www.youtube.com/watch?v=iXGExlS4xeM)**.